 - Lay out the task you need to be done.

 - Set the Pomodoro timer for 25 minutes.
 (Note: If you don’t have kitchen timer don’t freak out, there’s a lot of apps or software you can use that follows this techniques or you can manually monitor your time using your alarm clock)

 - Work on the task (Note: Try to focus doing the task for straight 25 minutes without interruption)

 - Stop your work when the timer rings.

-- Set a 5 minutes break to allow your brain to rest.
-After the short break, go back to step number 2 & 3.
+- Set a timer for a 5-minute break to allow your brain to rest.
+After the short break, go back to steps number 2 & 3.
 (Note: Within the short breaks, I normally do menial tasks or quick household chores to exercise my muscles from too much sitting or engage myself to a 5-minute plank exercise to keep me awake)